2005 photo essays

 Since I had a short shift on that day, I visited the Andean-Amazonian pavilion in the afternoon to take some pictures.
 Only later I learned that the pavilion had just opened on that day and was giving an opening party in the evening.
 I couldn't quite figure out what took them so long to prepare - the pavilion features some waterfalls outside, and the normal exhibits and handicrafts stores inside, but nothing really spectacular to justify eight weeks of delay.
-Well maybe it was just their staff striking or lack of money (like with the Chad pavilion) or whatever.
-I don't complain if there is an occassion to hold a party.
+However, I don't complain if there is an occassion to hold a party.
 The party was OK.
 The thing is just that the atmosphere suffers under too much neon lights.
-Most people didn't seem to mind though and were shaking their asses to Latin dance music on two "dance floors".
+Most people didn't seem to mind though and were shaking their asses to Latin dance music on two dance floors.

 · Soccer tournament (May 15th)

 The Morocco pavilion in cooperation with the Croatians organized an official soccer tournament which was sponsored by the Yomiuri newspaper.
 According to the victorious Croatian's web site, the final between Croatia and Belgium was covered by four television networks (including national networks CBC and NHK), and the Yomiuri Daily made it a first page headline the next day.